sassoftware/esp-kubernetes/README.md

 ```

 This section specifies an initialization container that runs prior to starting the
 filebrowser application.
-It creates two directories on the persistent volume.
+It creates two directories on the persistent volume:

     input/
     output/

 These directories are used by the deployment.
 The input/ and output/ directories are created
-for use by running event stream processing projects that need to access files (csv, xml, etc.).
+for use by running event stream processing projects that need to access files (CSV, XML, and so on).

-### Additional Prerequisities for a Multi-user Deployment
+### Additional Prerequisites for a Multi-user Deployment
 For a multi-user deployment, there the following additional prerequsites:
-* Access to a Pivitol UAA server in a container
+* Access to a Pivotal UAA server in a container
-* Access to the "uaac" Pivitol UAA command line tool to configure the UAA server.
+* Access to the "uaac" Pivotal UAA command line tool to configure the UAA server.

-To create your own UAA Docker container, download a recent UAA war (such as: cloudfoundry-identity-uaa-4.30.0.war) file from any Maven repository and use the following Dockerfile:
+To create your own UAA Docker container, download a recent UAA war (such as cloudfoundry-identity-uaa-4.30.0.war) file from any Maven repository and use the following Dockerfile:

 ```
 FROM tomcat:8-jre8-alpine